Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

     - To view what the code will look like in a browser from here type _" python3 -m http.server"_ into the console and hit enter.
-    - A pop up will appear stating "A service is available on Port 8000" select **Open Browser**.
+    - A pop-up will appear stating "A service is available on Port 8000" select **Open Browser**.

 ## Credits

 ### Images

-Credits to the following photographers and open source platforms for use and supply of their images.
+Credits to the following photographers and open-source platforms for use and supply of their images.

-1. Hero images on the landing page was taken by user [ilaria88](https://www.pexels.com/@ilaria88-32645?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels) at pexels.com .
+1. Hero images on the landing page were taken by user [ilaria88](https://www.pexels.com/@ilaria88-32645?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels) at pexels.com .
 2. Coal by [JeffersonSees](https://unsplash.com/@jeffersonsees) at unsplash.com.
 3. Firewood by [Waldemar Brandt](https://unsplash.com/@waldemarbrandt67w) at unsplash.com.